What is Wealthsimple and How Does it Actually Work? | Wealthsimple

 I promise there's no robot.

 OK.
-You guys invest in ETFs.
-And I read recently that Warren Buffett said that after he dies, he wants his heirs to invest in ETFs to avoid the “frictional” costs of active investment.
+You guys invest in passive funds.
+I read that Warren Buffett said that after he dies, he wants his heirs to invest in passive funds to avoid the “frictional” costs of active investment.
 What’s he talking about?

 When he says frictional costs, he’s talking about the fees you pay to have funds actively managed.
-An ETF that tracks the S&P 500 for example, charges about .05% in expenses.
-That’s pretty cheap.
-On the other hand, the fee at the average mutual fund in Canada is about 2.5%.
+In the UK alone, investors pay on average 2.56% in fees for financial advice and investment management.
+In comparison, passive funds track at a way lower cost.
 Buffett also noted that active investing doesn't give you a better return.

 So let's be transparent.
 Exactly what are the fees at Wealthsimple?

-We keep our fees very low because we only invest in ETFs.
+We keep our fees very low because we only invest in passive funds.
 Our fees are based on how much you've invested with us.
 Here's how it lays out:

-The difference may seem small now, but as your portfolio gets bigger, and time passes, the savings start to compound.
-By the time he or she retires, the average Canadian could end up paying about $300,000 more in fees if he or she opts to pay for active investing.
-That could make the difference in whether you can retire a couple years early—or retire at all.
+The difference may seem small now, but over time the savings compound.
+A percentage or two difference in fees easily adds up to hundreds of thousands of pounds by the time you’re ready to retire.
+That could not only change your retirement date, but whether you can retire at all.

-If I spent some time building my own portfolio using ETFs, couldn't I pay even lower fees?
+If I spent some time building my own portfolio using passive funds, couldn't I pay even lower fees than having you do it?

-A financial advisor once told me everybody’s happy with passive investment when the market’s on the rise, but when the market’s in free fall, I’d be glad he’s there to minimize the downside.
+An investment adviser once told me everybody’s happy with passive investment when the market’s on the rise, but when the market’s in free fall, I’d be glad he’s there to minimise the downside.

-The number-one sales pitch for “active investing”—people who believe that they can pick stocks or sectors that will outperform the broad market index—is that an advisor will protect your downside.
-But there have been plenty of studies done showing that 75% to 80% of active managers have failed to outperform broad market indices over a 10-year period.
-You’d better be damn sure your advisor is in that other 20% to 25%.
+The number-one sales pitch for “active investing” — people who believe that they can pick stocks or sectors that will outperform the broad market index — is that an adviser will protect your downside.
+But there have been plenty of studies done showing that over 80% of active managers have failed to outperform broad market indices over a 10-year period.
+You’d better be damn sure your adviser is in that other 20%.
 Which is of course impossible to know.

 When I think of tech companies, I think of head-spinning burn rates, off-the-hook parties.
 Are you going to be using my money to get Kanye to play the Wealthsimple Christmas party?

 That sounds fun, but no. We're a finance company, and we're in the business of money management.
 So prudent spending is very important to us.
-We even wrote about it.
 We plan to be around for decades to come.

-Yeah, speaking of that, tech companies aren’t exactly famous for their longevity.
-If you guys bite it for any reason, is my money going to disappear with you?
+That reminds me, tech companies aren’t exactly famous for their longevity.
+If Wealthsimple goes out of business, is my money going to disappear with you?

 No. Every account is actually held in your name, so if something were to happen to us, the account would still be there.
-We don’t hold your assets.
-And you’ve also got the Canadian Investor Protection Fund as a backup.
+When you invest with Wealthsimple, your assets are held by SEI Investments (Europe) Ltd., Wealthsimple's UK custodial broker.
+They look after $468 billion of client assets (as of 2016) and are regulated by the FCA in the UK.
+Also, you've got the Financial Services Compensation Scheme as a backup.

 But how are you guys going to get rich if you are charging so little in fees?

 We think we’re going to attract a lot of people who understand how much more they'll pay by using a lot of the big players in the financial industry.
 (And a lot of people who simply enjoy using Wealthsimple more than any other financial tool.)
-At a traditional bank, 50% of the fees you’re paying go toward advisors’ sales commissions.
-We don’t think those salesmen are earning that money.
-Our advisors receive bonuses based only upon our clients’ feedback.
-Plus traditional investment firms typically have a huge back office, people pushing paper whose salaries you pay in the form of fees.
-Part of our business strategy is to not pay for a lot of the unnecessary things big banks pay for.
+By using technology to simplify the investment process we're able to reduce the overhead costs that traditional financial institutions typically have.

 So is part of this about the fact that big banks are terrible?

 I don't believe that you have to invest with us because you think banks are bad.
-I came from Royal Bank of Canada in fact.
+I came from the world of traditional financial institutions, in fact.
 I think that the high-net-worth planning divisions within the banks are pretty good.
-Unfortunately you need a million dollars in assets to qualify to use them.
+Unfortunately you need more than £500,000 in assets to qualify to use them.

-If I give you my money, are you going to be bugging me every five minutes?
+If I give you my money, are you going to be calling me every five minutes?